pnlbwh/pnlpipe/README.md

     ./pnlpipe std run

 This runs the `std` pipeline for every combination of parameters in `std.params`.
-Since we're using the defaults, except for the case ids there is only one combination of parameters.
+Since we're using the defaults, there is only one combination of parameters per case id.

 You can get an overview of the pipeline and its progress by running

     ./pnlpipe std status

+This prints the pipeline's parameters, the input and output paths, and how many case ids are processed thus far.

 When the pipeline is done, you can generate a summary report:

     ./pnlpipe std summarize

-This generates a `_data/std-tractmeasures.csv`, which has the measures of all wmql tracts for every subject, and `_data/std-tractmeasures-summary.csv`, which is a summary of the wmql tract measures along with the same measures from the INTRuST dataset as a way of comparison.
+This makes `_data/std-tractmeasures.csv`, a csv of all wmql tract measures across all subjects, and `_data/std-tractmeasures-summary.csv`, a summary csv of wmql tract measures together with their counterparts from the INTRuST dataset as a way of comparison.

-You're not limited to running one pipeline -- you can run any number of the pipelines available.
-For example, you could now run the EPI distortion correction pipeline in order to compare it the standard one:
+You're not limited to running one pipeline, you can run any number of the pipelines available.
+For example, you could now run the EPI distortion correction pipeline in order to compare its results to that of the standard one:

     ./pnlpipe epi init
     # edit pnlpipe_params/epi.params